 Who are the organisers?

-The European Week of Regions and Cities is jointly organised by the European Committee of the Regions (CoR) and the European Commission’s Directorate-General for Regional and Urban Policy (DG REGIO).
+The European Week of Regions and Cities is jointly organised by the European Committee of the Regions (CoR) and the European Commission's Directorate-General for Regional and Urban Policy (DG REGIO).
 A call for partners is launched early in the year, usually in January.
-Following the call, over 200 partners from all over Europe are selected: regions and cities, mainly grouped into thematic consortia (Regional partnerships), companies, financial institutions, international associations or academic organisations.
-Partners have to organise seminars of common interest, often in the context of implementing European Structural and Investment Funds and other EU programmes.
+Following the call, partners from all over Europe are selected: regions and cities, mainly grouped into consortia with shared issues (regional partnerships), companies, financial institutions, international associations, or academic organisations.
+Partners are required to hold seminars on matters of common interest, often related to implementing European Structural and Investment Funds and other EU programmes.

 Who attends the European Week of Regions and Cities?

-The audience is specifically interested in regional and urban policy, hence mostly officials at local, regional, national and EU level.
-The typical participant is from a regional or local administration, new to the event and is travelling to Brussels specifically.
+The audience is specifically interested in regional and urban policy, so mainly comprises officials at local, regional, national and EU level.
+The typical participant is from a regional or local administration.

 What is the impact of the European Week of Regions and Cities?

-Since its beginning, the impact of this event has been systematically evaluated.
-Participants have highlighted in particular the usefulness of information from the EU institutions and the networking with colleagues from other countries as being relevant to their professional management of EU funds.
+The impact of the event has been systematically evaluated from the very beginning.
+Participants have highlighted in particular the usefulness for their professional management of EU funds of information gained from the EU institutions and the networking with colleagues from other countries.
 The importance of the event is also proven by its significant media impact.
-For years now, up to 300 print, radio, TV and online media journalists from all over Europe have come to Brussels to cover the event.
+For years now, up to 300 print, radio, TV and online media journalists from all over Europe have come to Brussels to cover it.